-MLT 210 Introduction to Hospital Practice
+MLT 210 Introduction to Hospital Practice Sem: S 1 cr.
+30 Lab hrs./week

 This course is designed to introduce the students to the hospital and to the laboratory environment early in the program.
 The students will achieve minimum competency in the collection of patient specimens.
-(30 clinical
+(30 clinical hours)